RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/10_schmitt_triggers_doc.rst

 Conclusion
 --------------------
-Schmitt triggers are a crucial component for signal conditioning in analog to digital interfaces.
-They are based on a comparator and only need two more resistors to function – and now you know how.
-In caser you need motivation to go back and replicate experiments from this course, let me tell you that the next course picks up from where we left off today.
-How do you like this cliffhanger?
+Schmitt triggers are an essential building block for signal conditioning in analog-to-digital interfaces, and their simplicity makes them an attractive choice for many applications.
+By using just a comparator and two resistors, a Schmitt trigger can provide hysteresis to ensure reliable switching of signals in the presence of noise or other disturbances.
+So, if you want to deepen your understanding of analog circuits and their practical applications, replicating the experiments from this course is a great place to start.
+And here's a little teaser for you: the next course will continue where we left off today, delving deeper into the world of analog circuits and exploring some more advanced topics.
+So, if you're curious about what's coming next, be sure to stay tuned!

 Written by Luka Pogačnik
+Edited by Andraž Pirc

 This teaching material was created by `Red Pitaya <https://www.redpitaya.com/>`_ & `Zavod 404 <https://404.si/>`_ in the scope of the `Smart4All <https://smart4all.fundingbox.com/>`_ innovation project.